plasma-umass/doppio/README.md

 Then point your browser to [http://localhost:8000/](http://localhost:8000/).

-To include your own code in the browser, place your `.class` files under `vendor/classes`, then re-run `make dev` or `make release`.
+To include your own code in the browser without manually uploading each file, place your `.class` files in a directory under `classes/`, then re-run `make dev` or `make release` to re-generate the `listings.json` file.

 For example:

     #in shell
-    cp -ivR /path/to/my/class/files/ vendor/classes/my-classes/
+    cp -ivR /path/to/my/class/files/ classes/my-classes/

     #in browser
-    java -cp /sys/vendor/classes/my-classes my/package/MyClass #use slashes, not dots, as package separators
+    java -cp /sys/classes/my-classes my/package/MyClass  # use slashes, not dots, as package separators

+We currently don't support loading class files from JARs in the browser, but we intend to in the future.
+For now, unzip the JAR file and use the above method to access the class files directly.

-The code can also be run from the console.
+Doppio can also be run from the console.
 For example:

     make dev-cli
     node build/dev-cli/console/disassembler.js classes/demo/Fib